rostro36/Notes/Big Data/Week 07/07_readings.md

 To deal with them, when MapReduce is close to completion, the master schedules a backup process of the current in-progress tasks and that task is finished if either the original or the backup is completed.

 ### Refinements
 A combiner function is executed on the machine that does the map first.
-Usually, the combiner function is the same as the reduce function, but the output are intermediate keyvalues instead of output files.
-This only works if the function is communtative and associative.
+Usually, the combiner function is the same as the reduce function, but the output are intermediate key-values instead of output files.
+This only works if the function is commutative and associative.

 (Positive) Side-effects (like inter split atomicity) have to be implemented by the application writer.

 Records can be skipped if the task fails on two different machines and the user is okay with that.

 ### Performance
 Input bandwidth is higher than shuffling and reducing bandwidth, as data locality can be exploited.
-Mapping goes a lot faster if the intermediary keyvalue pairs are small and fit into memory.
+Mapping goes a lot faster if the intermediary key-value pairs are small and fit into memory.
 ![MapReduce performance](../images/07_mapReduce_performance.PNG)
 We can see that the shuffle has two spikes, after each round of the mapping, because the first mapping round did not have enough cores to handle all *M* partitions.
 ### Benefits of MapReduce